anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * The HTTP 415 Unsupported Media Type status code SHOULD be used, if the Content-Type of the request is an unknown or unsupported format.
 * The HTTP 400 Bad Request status code SHOULD be used, if the Accept/Content-Type headers are correct but nevertheless the status-request cannot be correctly parsed.

+The pledge SHOULD by default only respond to requests from nodes it can authenticate (such as registrar agent), once the pledge is enrolled with CA certificates and a matching domain certificate.

 # Artifacts